Confluences of the Painleve equations, Cherednik algebras and q-Askey scheme: Confluent Zhedanov algebras and q-Askey scheme

+{The Painlev\'e monodromy manifolds} All the Painlev\'e differential equations arise as monodromy preserving deformations of an auxiliary system of two first order ODEs.
+The monodromy data of such auxiliary system are encoded in their monodromy manifolds which can all be described by cubic surfaces in $\mathbb C^3$ defined by the zero locus of the following polynomials in $\mathbb C[x_1,x_2,x_3]$:

+where $G_1,G_2,G_3,G_\infty$ are some constants related to the parameters appearing in the corresponding Painlev\'e equation as described in \cite{CMR}.
+Note that not all parameters are independent is the above cubic polynomials: $G_\infty$ can be chosen arbitrarily in the $PV$, $PIII$, $PIII^{D_7}$, $PIII^{D_8}$, $PII$ and $PI$ cubics, $G_2$ can be chosen arbitrarily in the $PIII^{D_7}$, $PIV$, $PII$, $PI$ cubics, $G_3$ can be chosen arbitrarily in the $PII$, and $PI$ cubics.
+To match these cubics to the ones found as semiclassical limits of the spherical sub-algebras of the confluent Cherednik algebras defined in this paper we need to perform the following substitutions:

 2mm {\bf Acknowledgements.} The author is specially grateful to T. Koornwinder for reading trough this paper and coming up with many useful comments.
 The author wishes to thank also M. Balagovic, Yu.
-Berest, O. Chalyck, F. Eshmatov, N. Joshi, C. Korff , M. Noumi, V. Rubtsov, J. Stokman and P. Terwilliger for interesting discussions on this subject.
+Berest, O. Chalyck, F. Eshmatov, P. Etingof, N. Joshi, C. Korff , M. Noumi, V. Rubtsov, J. Stokman and P. Terwilliger for interesting discussions on this subject.
 This research was supported by the EPSRC and by the Hausdorff Institute.
+The author wishes to thank the referees for their useful comments.